AKXAT/hashnode-blogs/ckjufi3a102wpces13fjsgxzl.md

 - In order to handle collisions we can make use of a method called **Chaining**

-- In **Chaining** Instead of directly storing the **Value** at the **Index** , we can store a **Linked List** of the Key-Value Pairs
+- In **Chaining** Instead of directly storing the **Value** at the **Index**, we can store a **Linked List** of the Key-Value Pairs

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1610445522455/GAISfD8gv.png)

 ## Implementing Chaining in Python

-- Initializing an Empty Array , because each value is storing KEY-VALUE pair
+- Initializing an Empty Array, because each value is storing KEY-VALUE pair

 ```
 def __init__(self):
         self.max = 100 #for initiating 100 sized list
         self.arr =[[] for i in range(self.max)]
 ```
-- All Other function remains same .
+- All Other function remains the same.
 Now we need to edit the ADD function because while fetching the **Value** we need to iterate through the Array

 ```
 def add(self,key,value):